zowe/docs-site/docs/user-guide/configure-zowe-server.md

 ***Example*** Executing the command `zowe-install-proc.sh MYUSERID.ZWE USER.PROCLIB` copies the PDS member `MYUSERID.ZWE.SZWESAMP(ZWESVSTC)` to `USER.PROCLIB(ZSWESAMP)`

 There are two ways in which the started task can be executed.

+## Configuring ZWESVSTC to run under the correct user ID

+The `ZWESVSTC` must be configured as a started task (STC) under the ZWESVUSR user ID with the administrator user ID of ZWEADMIN.
+The commands to create the user ID and group is supplied in the PDS member `ZWESECUR`, see [Configuring a z/OS system for Zowe](configure-zos-system.md).
+To associate the `ZWESVSTC` started task with the user ID and group see [Configuring a z/OS system for Zowe](configure-zos-system.md).
+This step will be done once per z/OS environment by a system programmer who has sufficient security priviledges.

 ## Starting Zowe from a USS shell